-- ◆ = Required course - ✤ = Optional course

-Optional courses may not be offered every year.
-For listing of courses and times offered in the current year, refer to the academic timetable on the Faculty's website - www.kinesiology.utoronto.ca.

-- 1 No less than two and no more than six full course equivalent electives from another division of this university may count as BKin degree credits.
-Only one and one half such credits may be at the 100 - level. - 2 Students are required to successfully complete KPE 180H and KPE 181H before proceeding to upper year practicum courses. - 3 KPE 390Y/490Y/495H research courses must have a KPE focus.
+- ♦ = Required course - ♦ = Optional course - Optional courses may not be offered every year.
+For listings of courses and times offered in the current year, refer to the Timetables webpage. - No less than two and no more than six full course equivalent electives from another division of this university may count as BKIN degree credits.
+Only one and a half such credits may be at the 100 series level. - Students are required to successfully complete KPE180H and KPE181H before proceeding to upper year practica courses.